LauraC821/Capstone_2025/README.md

 The function structures are largely unknown.
 There are only 13 opportunities to query the black box functions beyond the initial data.
-Results from the querying the black box functions take between 24hr and 1 week to be returned.